aliciapflaumer/blog/_posts/2021-06-05-the-collaborative-artists-project.markdown

 ![Collaborative-Artists-Project]({{ "/assets/collaborative-artists-project.jpg" | absolute_url }})

-Have you ever had a friendship that was the kind that after months, even years, without seeing each other.
-You are able to pick up where you both left off from the last time?
+Have you ever had a friendship that was the kind that after months, even years, without seeing each other, you are able to pick up where you both left off from the last time?

 I have.